Westminster Named to Presidential Honor Roll For Community Service

-Launched in 2006, the Community Service Honor Roll is the highest federal recognition a school can achieve for its commitment to service-learning and civic engagement.
-Honorees for the award were chosen based on a series of selection factors including scope and innovation of service projects, percentage of students participating in service activities, incentives for service and the extent to which the school offers academic service-learning courses.
+The corporation announces the annual Honor Roll award recipients, recognizing more than 700 colleges and universities for exemplary, innovative and effective community service programs.
+This year, 115 institutions were recognized with “Distinction.”
+Honorees are chosen based on a series of selection factors including scope and innovation of service projects, percentage of student participation in service activities, incentives for service and the extent to which the school offers academic service-learning courses.